julianacornett/flatfish-hypoxia-thesis/Data&Scripts/Data&Scripts_README.md

 * [**"CompensatoryPlots_LinearModelScatterplots.Rmd"**](Compensatory_Mechanisms/CompensatoryPlots_LinearModelScatterplots.Rmd)

-_R script for linear models & scatterplots of DO versus compensatory mechanism (hematocrit or pre- to post-exposure change in ventilation rate), to test for relationship between DO level and metabolic parameters._
+_R script for linear models & scatterplots of DO versus compensatory mechanism (hematocrit or pre- to post-exposure change in ventilation rate), to test for relationship between DO level and compensatory mechanism measurements._

 * [**"CompensatoryPlots_ANOVATukeyBoxplots.Rmd"**](Compensatory_Mechanisms/CompensatoryPlots_ANOVATukeyBoxplots.Rmd)